flags/Reactor-3/docs/alife_todo.md

 				How would the whole "find founder" situation be done in the new system?
 Just through topics?
 		[ ] Spotting lies (lying about being the camp founder, giving wrong info, etc) [ ] Dialogs are still controlled by one entity.
 Check to make sure the other involved entity is even awake/existing in dialog.tick()
+		[ ] Multiple ALife hearing a response.
+Only general topics, like introductions, etc.

 	Likes/Dislikes:
 		[x] Each ALife will have a set of likes/dislikes based on gists.
 These are measured in a float from 0.0 to 1.0.